nanpuhaha/Mubox/FEATURES.md

 Games which prompt to be run as an administrator will still have access to your desktop.
 Do not authorize them if you wish to keep them from detecting Mubox.

-This is not a fool-proof anti-detection mechanism, and was primarily implemented to ensure that games were launched with limited user access and rights.
+This is not a fool-proof anti-detection mechanism, and was primarily implemented:

+- To ensure that games were launched with limited user access and rights.
+- To ensure that games which rely on Windows User Profiles (registry and folders) do not conflict/overwrite each other.

 <div id="multiboxing"></div>